Our verdict

 Continuing the trend of bucking our expectations, inspecting a cross-section of the Moab Speed Mid GTX over a light doesn't quite explain the boot's airflow.
 It stands to reason, that some light should shine through the porous tongue, but that too blocks out the light.

 Looking at the Goretex mesh under our microscope does finally shed some light on the matter.
-While the mesh does boast lots of tiny gaps that promote airflow, the fibers that make up the mesh form a mesmerizing lattice pattern that's incredibly dense and cohesive, thus explaining the upper's ability to block out light as well as water.
+While the mesh does boast lots of tiny gaps that promote airflow, the fibres that make up the mesh form a mesmerising lattice pattern that's incredibly dense and cohesive, thus explaining the upper's ability to block out light as well as water.

 Merrell Moab Speed Mid GTX lhb